Back to Blog

 This dire state hit close to home when my late sister unfortunately succumbed to COVID-19 in 2021.
 She had to be rushed to Kampala.
 The lack of professional doctors in the district where she had been admitted resulted in her going through an emergency c-section.
 This was conducted as she was on a ventilator for a long time and her condition was not improving.

 It is equally disheartening for other Ugandans that have been through or will go through what my family and I went through.
-My pursuit of a Bachelor’s degree in Medicine and Surgery is a direct passionate venture taken to address the healthcare crisis in Uganda.
+My pursuit of a bachelor’s degree in medicine and surgery is a direct passionate venture taken to address the healthcare crisis in Uganda.

 Integrating Social Impact and Medicine